- Full day private sightseeing tour in Chiang Rai

 Why Our Insiders Chose This Tour

-Stop and smell the flowers!
-Many of the flowers at Mae Fah Luang Art and Cultural Park are extremely rare and well worth a second look.
+When the White Temple was damaged in a 2014 earthquake, an outpouring of support helped the artist repair and reopen.
+Many flowers at Mae Fah Luang Art and Cultural Park are extremely rare and well worth seeing.

 What You Can Expect

-After lunch, you’ll catch a samlor and visit a private museum called Oub Kham.
-The museum’s name comes from its masterpiece: the oub kham (golden bowl) used by royalty for important rituals.
-You'll also see an impressive collection of silverwork, textiles, clothing and other artifacts once used by northern Thai nobility, including rare pieces from Burma, China and Vietnam.
+Next, hop into a samlor to go to a private museum called Oub Kham, named after the museum's most valuable masterpiece: the oub kham (golden bowl) used in important royal rituals.
+The museum also displays rare clothing, silver, textiles and other artifacts from northern Thai nobility, including pieces from Burma, Vietnam and China.